arivictor/intentional-architecture-in-python/book/9-putting-it-together.md

 ## Step 3: Apply SOLID Principles

-Let's verify we're following SOLID:

-**Single Responsibility:**
+Before we move forward, let's pause and verify our domain model follows SOLID principles.
+This isn't just a checklist—SOLID helps us identify design weaknesses before they become problems.

+**Why check SOLID now?** Because if our domain model violates these principles, the rest of our architecture will inherit those flaws.
+Better to catch them early.

+### Single Responsibility Principle

+Each class should have one reason to change.

-- `Member` handles member data and credit management
+- `Member` handles member data and credit management (changes when member rules change)
-- `FitnessClass` handles class capacity and waitlist logic
+- `FitnessClass` handles class capacity and waitlist logic (changes when booking rules change)
-- `MembershipType` handles membership rules
+- `MembershipType` handles membership rules (changes when membership tiers change)

 ✅ Each class has one reason to change.

-**Open/Closed:**
+If we need to change how waitlists work, we only touch `FitnessClass`.
+If we add a new membership tier, we only touch `MembershipType`.

+### Open/Closed Principle

+Classes should be open for extension but closed for modification.

-- Want a new membership type?
-Add a new enum value and implement `can_join_waitlist()`
+- Want a new membership type (e.g., "ELITE")?
+Add a new enum value and implement `can_join_waitlist()` and `credits_per_month` for it
 - Want different waitlist rules?
-Override the method
+Extend the logic without rewriting the core behavior

 ✅ Extensible without modifying existing code.

-**Liskov Substitution:**
+This is why we used an enum with methods instead of scattered if-statements.

+### Liskov Substitution Principle

-- Not applicable here—we're using value objects and entities, not inheritance hierarchies
+Not applicable here—we're using value objects and entities, not inheritance hierarchies.
+This principle matters when you have polymorphism.

-**Interface Segregation:**
+### Interface Segregation Principle

+Clients shouldn't depend on methods they don't use.

 - `Member` has focused methods: `can_join_waitlist()`, `deduct_credit()`, `refund_credit()`
 - `FitnessClass` has focused methods: `add_booking()`, `add_to_waitlist()`, `remove_booking()`

-✅ No bloated interfaces forcing unused methods.

-**Dependency Inversion:**
+✅ No fat interfaces.
+Each method serves a clear purpose.
+The waitlist logic only needs `member.can_join_waitlist()`, not the entire Member API.

+### Dependency Inversion Principle

+High-level modules shouldn't depend on low-level modules.
+Both should depend on abstractions.

 - The domain doesn't depend on infrastructure
 - It doesn't know about databases, APIs, or email services
+- Later, when we build the use case, it will depend on *port interfaces*, not concrete implementations

-✅ High-level policy (domain) independent of low-level details.
+✅ High-level policy (domain) is independent of low-level details.
+This is what makes our domain testable and flexible.

+**The SOLID check passed.** Our domain model is well-designed because we let the tests and business rules guide us, not because we followed a template.

 ## Step 4: Build the Use Case (Application Layer)

-The domain handles the rules.
-Now we need a use case to orchestrate the workflow: "Book a class with waitlist support."
+The domain handles the business rules.
+But something needs to orchestrate the complete workflow: fetching members and classes from storage, applying the domain logic, saving changes, and sending notifications.

+This is the **use case**—the application layer that coordinates everything without containing business rules itself.

+**What does this use case need to do?**
+1. Fetch the member and class from repositories
+2. Try to book the class
+3. If the class is full and the member is premium, add them to the waitlist
+4. Save the changes
+5. Send appropriate notifications (confirmation or waitlist notice)

+**Why not put this in the domain?** Because these are application concerns.
+The domain shouldn't know about persistence or notifications—that would violate dependency inversion.

+Let's build it:

 ```python
 # application/book_class_use_case.py